ilkilab/agorakube/docs/instructions.md

 # Update PIP
 pip3 install --upgrade pip

-# Then install Ansible and Netaddr (needed by ILKE)
+# Then install Ansible and Netaddr (needed by AGORAKUBE)
 pip3 install ansible
 pip3 install netaddr
 pip3 install selinux

-# You can alternatively install packages with "agorakube/requirements.txt" file located on ILKE
+# You can alternatively install packages with "agorakube/requirements.txt" file located on AGORAKUBE
 pip3 install -r agorakube/requirements.txt

 # Validate ansible is installed and use your Python Virtual Environment